teachingaway/teachingaway.github.io/office-hours.md

 <img src="/../images/ZekeAvatar.jpg" class="avatar-photo">
 <p><strong>Ezekiel Vermillion</strong></p>
 </a>
-<p>Zeke is a deal lawyer and cryptocurrency enthusiast with a deep interest in alternative forms of business such distributed autonomous companies.</p>
+<p>Zeke is a deal lawyer and crypto-currency enthusiast with a deep interest in alternative forms of business such distributed autonomous companies.</p>
 </div>
 </div>